tohch4/cms-htmd/collections/_rubric/oo-high-2.md

 ## Reading: What The Experts Say (30m, solo)

-Stackify's blog has {% link dlrbmfmsdp text="an interesting set of interviews" %} with experts in software development and the management of software projects.
+Stackify's blog has {% include link id="dlrbmfmsdp" text="an interesting set of interviews" %} with experts in software development and the management of software projects.

 Below are two random experts from the article. (<a href="#/" onclick="getTwoExperts()">Click to generate two new names!</a>) Jot these down.